 When you are injured in an accident, you must file a claim against the at-fault parties.
 You file a claim by starting a lawsuit in court.
 You as the injured party will be the plaintiff and the company, driver, and other at-fault parties will be defendants.

 You must file your claim within a specific period of time called the statute of limitations.
-Under DC law and Maryland law, you must file your truck accident claim within three years of the accident.
+Under DC law, you must file your truck accident claim within three years of the accident.
 If you do not, you will not be able to pursue your claim.

 It depends on the cause of the accident.
 If the accident was caused by improper loading, the at-fault parties are likely the trucking company and the shipping company.
 The driver may also be liable since it is his responsibility to make sure the cargo is loaded and secured properly.